peterino2/NeonWood/README.md

 # Neonwood

-This is a vulkan based gamedev toolkit targeting the vulkan renderer for now.
+This is a gamedev toolkit targeting the vulkan renderer for now.
 It's been written over the last two months as a learning project but has so far already released a game jam game: Cognesia.